Codex Committed to the Wrong Branch (or Straight to main)

 # Continue work on the rescue branch

-Step 7: Audit recent runs for the same bug
+4. Audit recent runs for the same bug:

-If your harness vendor reuses worker pods without resetting the worktree, you can pin AGENTS.md and pre-push hooks all you want — the underlying state still leaks.
-File a bug with your Codex provider; the fix has to be in the worker lifecycle, not your repo.
+If a self-hosted or vendor harness reuses worker pods without resetting the worktree, AGENTS.md rules and pre-push hooks cannot save you — the underlying state still leaks.
+File a bug with the harness owner; the fix has to be in the worker lifecycle.
+The local UI-vs-workdir mismatch (#23140 / #21712) is likewise an upstream bug; until it ships a fix, rely on explicit worktrees and the HEAD check in Step 7.

 • Setup script resets to origin/main and creates a per-task branch with a timestamp suffix

-• TASK_ID and any other branch-name input is :?-guarded so empty values abort
+• TASK_ID and any branch-name input is :?-guarded so empty values abort

-• AGENTS.md explicitly forbids git checkout main and direct commits to protected branches
+• AGENTS.md forbids git checkout main and direct commits to protected branches

 • Server-side branch protection on every protected branch pattern